cloudfoundry/cf-for-k8s/docs/deploy.md

       i.
 Render the final K8s template to raw K8s configuration
       ```console
       ytt -f config -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
       ```
+      OR if you are deploying on a public cloud that supports service type: `LoadBalancer` then you should include the `./config-optional/ingressgateway-service-loadbalancer.yml`.
+      ```console
+      ytt -f config -f config-optional/ingressgateway-service-loadbalancer.yml -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
+      ```
       > cf-for-k8s uses [ytt](https://github.com/k14s/ytt) to create and maintain reusable YAML templates.
 You can visit the ytt [playground](https://get-ytt.io/) to learn more about it's templating features.
       > In the above command, `ytt` can take a folder e.g. `config` or file via `-f`.
 See all options by running `ytt help`.